-Gains on the disposition of development properties and land were \$40 million for the three months ended March 31, 2024, primarily from the contribution of a property we developed to an unconsolidated co-investment venture in Europe.
-Gains on other dispositions of investments in real estate were \$17 million and \$4 million for the three months ended March 31, 2024 and 2023, respectively, from the sale of non-strategic properties to third parties.
-Historically, we have utilized the proceeds from these transactions primarily to fund our acquisition and development activities.
+Gains on the disposition of development properties and land were \$40 million \$128 million and \$185 million for the three six months ended March 31, 2024, June 30, 2024 and 2023, respectively, primarily from the contribution of a property properties we developed to an unconsolidated co-investment venture in Europe, Europe in 2024 and in Japan in 2023.
+Gains on other dispositions of investments in real estate were \$17 million \$217 million and \$4 million \$29 million for the three six months ended March 31, 2024 June 30, 2024 and 2023, respectively, from the sale sales of non-strategic properties to third parties, parties, primarily in the U.S. Historically, we have utilized the proceeds from these transactions primarily to fund our acquisition and development activities.
 See Note 2 to the Consolidated Financial Statements for further information on these transactions.